Kaleb1583/dino-mod-menu/README.md

 1.go to chrome://dino
 2 Ctrl shift I
 3 copy and paste code in console
-3 or click source then snippets and create a snippet and paste the code
+(or click source then snippets and create a snippet and paste the code and press ctrl+enter to run.)
 ```
-Difference: snippets can be edited with ease if you want to edit the menu.
+About Snippets: i use the snippet option in the chrome dev tools to code lots of things including this menu because it allows you to change the code then run it right away.